Why store salt?

 meat, will draw out excess blood from meat.
 That makes the meat comply with the Mosaic injunction against eating blood.
 Thus, “kosher.”

 Because it is coarse, the salt doesn’t dissolve as quickly in cooking, so we get a nice salty zing from the undissolved larger flakes.
-And that salty zing is also why we like to sprinkle it on top of things like pretzels.
+That salty zing is also why we like to sprinkle it on top of things like pretzels.

 Cooks like kosher salt because it’s coarse and so